 ATSDR's evaluation uses environmental data from other groups and agencies, as well as assumptions about how and how often community members may come in contact with contaminants from the site.
 In February 2017, ATSDR shared an initial draft of this report with the Laguna Pueblo government and EPA to gather feedback on the data and exposure assumptions used.
-We incorporated comments received in this public comment version of the report.
-ATSDR will give the public a chance to share additional health concerns and other comments on this draft report during the public comment period.
-We will issue a final report that includes public comments and concerns and provides responses.
+In November 2017, we released a revised report for public comment.
+ATSDR discussed the findings and site with the community and Pueblo staff and toured the mine site and surrounding area in March 2018.
+This final report incorporates information gathered during the site visit and provides responses to public comments received during the comment period.
+ATSDR is available for further consultation on public health issues related to the site, upon request.